yochaigal/cairn/wip/2e/wilderness-exploration.md

 ## Tables

 ### Weather
-Roll **1d6** the table below.
-On a 6 ignore the outcome, then re-roll and keep the result.
+If a 6 is rolled twice in 24 hours, the weather turns to **Catastrophic**.
+A summer squall becomes a hurricane, a fall storm floods the valleys, etc.

 |        |              |              |              |              |
 | :----: | :----------: | :----------: | :----------: | :----------: |